 4. Click "Apply Changes" to finish.
-Encryption in the Wireless Router is now set.
+Encryption in the Router is now set.
 Each of your computers on your wireless network will now need to be configured with the same security settings.

-WARNING: If you are configuring the Wireless Router or Access Point from a computer with a wireless client, you will need to ensure that security is turned on for this wireless client.
+WARNING: If you are configuring the Router from a computer with a wireless client, you will need to ensure that security is turned on for this wireless client.
 If this is not done, you will lose your wireless connection.

-Note to Mac users: Original Apple AirPort products support 64-bit encryption only.
+Note to Mac Users: Original Apple AirPort products support 64-bit encryption only.
 Apple AirPort 2 products can support 64-bit or 128-bit encryption.
 Please check your Apple AirPort product to see which version you are using.
 If you cannot configure your network with 128-bit encryption, try 64-bit encryption.

-I am having difficulty setting up Wired Equivalent Privacy (WEP) security on a Belkin client card (Wireless Network Card or Adapter).
+I am having difficulty setting up Wired Equivalent Privacy (WEP) security on a Belkin client card.

-The client card must use the same key as the G Wireless Router or access point.
-For instance, if your Wireless Router or access point uses the key 00112233445566778899AABBCC, then the client card must be set to the exact same key.
+The client card must use the same key as the Router.
+For instance, if your Router uses the key 00112233445566778899AABBCC, then the client card must be set to the exact same key.

-- Double-click the "Signal Indicator" icon to bring up the "Wireless Network Utility" screen.
-The "Advanced" button will allow you to view and configure more options of your client card. - Once the "Advanced" button is clicked, the Belkin Wireless LAN Utility will appear.
-This Utility will allow you to manage all the advanced features of the Belkin client card. - 3.
-Under the "Wireless Network Properties" tab, select a network name from the "Available Networks" list and click the "Properties" button. - 4.
-Under "Data Encryption", select "WEP". - 5.
-Ensure the box "The key is provided for me automatically" at the bottom is unchecked.
-If you are using this computer to connect to a corporate network, please consult your network administrator if this box needs to be checked. - 6.
+- Double-click the Signal Indicator icon to bring up the "Wireless Network" screen. - 2.
+The "Advanced" button will allow you to view and configure more options of your card. - Once the "Advanced" button is clicked, the Belkin Wireless LAN Utility will appear.
+This Utility will allow you to manage all the advanced features of the Belkin Wireless Card. - 4.
+Under the "Wireless Network Properties" tab, select a network name from the "Available Networks" list and click the "Properties" button. - 5.
+Under "Data Encryption", select "WEP".

+- 6. Ensure that the check box "The key is provided for me automatically" at the bottom is unchecked.
+If you are using this computer to connect to a corporate network, please consult your network administrator if this box needs to be checked. - 7.
 Type your WEP key in the "Network key" box.

-IMPORTANT: A WEP key is a combination of numbers and letters from A-F and 0-7.
+Important: A WEP key is a mixture of numbers and letters from A-F and 0-9.
 For 128-bit WEP, you need to enter 26 keys.
-This network key needs to match the key you assign to your G Wireless Router or access point.
+This network key needs to match the key you assign to your Router.

-For example: C3030FAF4BB2C3D44BC3D4E7E4 = 128-bit key
+For example:

+C3 03 0F AF 4B B2 C3 D4 4B C3 D4 E7 E4 = 128-bit key

-7. Click "OK", and then "Apply" to save the settings.
+8. Click "OK", and then "Apply" to save the settings.

-If you are NOT using a Belkin wireless client card, please consult the manufacturer's user manual for that wireless client card.
+If you are not using a Belkin wireless client card, please consult the manufacturer's user manual for that wireless client card.